webisteme/punkmoney/README.txt

 '''

-PunkMoney 0.2 by Eli Gothill
+PunkMoney 0.22 by Eli Gothill
 www.punkmoney.org

 '''

 ABOUT

-#PunkMoney is a promise currency anyone can print, transfer and redeem on Twitter.
-PunkMoney 0.2 is the second iteration of the #PunkMoney tracker for finding, interpreting and recording #PunkMoney statements.
+#PunkMoney is a set of natual language protocols which enable a gift economy on Twitter.
+PunkMoney 0.22 is the second iteration of the #PunkMoney tracker for finding, interpreting and recording #PunkMoney statements.

 To find out more about #PunkMoney, visit http://www.punkmoney.org